andrewvillazon/pbipy/README.md

 `pbipy` supports operations for Apps, Dataflows, Datasets, Reports, and Workspaces (Groups), allowing users to perform actions on their PowerBI instance using Python.

-See [development progress](#development-progress) below for what's been implemented and what's coming.

 ## Installation

 ```console